 Did Not Start (DNS) = number of start +1

-Today’s winner was Isa (isab DeCuir), with Julie (JulieRoyale Resident) second, and Jenna (jnx1e Resident) in third place.
+Today’s winner was Jenna (jnx1e Resident), with Julie (JulieRoyale Resident) second, and Sea (filax Carter) in third place.
 Congratulations to all of you.
 Thank you to everyone who came to sail and spectate and to the SLCG for helping with racing duties.

-Jenna (jnx1e Resident) and Moon (moonglownight Resident) finished tied with 8 points.
-As they both have duplicate finishes, Rule A8.2 of Guidance on Scoring under Appendix A to the Rules of Sailing is used to break this tie:
+Jenna (jnx1e Resident) and Julie (JulieRoyale Resident) finished tied with 3 points.
+As they both have duplicate finishes, Rule A8.2 of Appendix A, Scoring, 2021 – 2024 World Sailing Racing Rules of Sailing is used to break this tie:

 “If a tie still remains between two or more boats, they shall be ranked in order of their scores in the last race.
 Any remaining ties shall be broken by using the tied boats’ scores in the next-to-last race and so on until all ties are broken.
 These scores shall be used even if some of them are excluded scores.“